ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/calendar.md

 You may hardcode the month and year to display for the calendar.
 You **must** specify both the month and year.
 The month should be specified in numerical form.

+### `show_date_span=`

+    show_date_span="yes"

+Setting this parameter to "yes" will repeat entires for each day between their publish and expiration date.
+An entry without a set expiration date will show once, without repeating.

 ### `show_future_entries=`

     show_future_entries="yes"